 During the fourth quarter of 2003, the Company announced plans to restructure its operations in an effort to reduce operating costs and to improve efficiency.
 The restructuring resulted in a total workforce reduction of approximately three percent of the Company's worldwide workforce.
 The Company recorded a pre-tax restructuring charge of \$3.3 million in the fourth quarter of 2003 to reflect these actions.
 This charge consisted of severance, other employee benefits, and lease termination costs.
-During the first quarter of 2004, additional severance costs related to this program of approximately \$0.6 million were recorded.
-There were no restructuring costs in the first quarter of 2005.
+During the second quarter and the first half of 2004, additional severance costs related to this program of approximately \$0.4 million and \$1.0 million, respectively, were recorded.
+There were no restructuring costs in the first half of 2005.